Silv3rHorn/SeeMore/Readme.md

 7) Enable **See More for FB** extension

 ## Usage
-1) Go to any FaceBook page with "See more" links
+1) Go to any Facebook page with "See more" links
 2) Click on extension button
 3) A pop up will show the number of "See more" links found
 4) Click on *OK*